Technologicat/unpythonic/README.md

 pip3 uninstall unpythonic
 ```

-while outside the `unpythonic` folder, so that `pip` recognizes it as a package name (instead of a filename).
+Must be invoked in a folder which has no subfolder called `unpythonic`, so that `pip` recognizes it as a package name (instead of a filename).

 ## License